Everything We Know About the 'Star Wars' TV Show 'The Mandalorian'

 So far, Disney’s ventures into prequels, sequels and spinoffs of the Star Wars films have all revolved around the original trilogy of films.
 Star Wars: Rogue One explained how the Rebels obtained the plans to blow up the first Death Star before A New Hope, and Solo told the origin story of Han Solo, one of the main characters of the original movies.

-But Lucasfilm head Kathleen Kennedy has suggested that future Star Wars films and shows will move past the Skywalker saga and explore other corners of the universe.
-The Mandalorian looks to be the first show that takes that mandate to heart: Favreau has emphasized that the main character will operate in parts of the galaxy not yet explored by the films.
+But Kennedy has suggested that future Star Wars films and shows will move past the Skywalker saga and explore other corners of the universe.
+The Mandalorian looks to be the first show that takes that mandate to heart.
+Favreau said at D23 that total Star Wars newbies could enter the show since it operates separately from the main story in another part of the universe — though he also promised the show would be tonally aligned with the films and full of references, easter eggs and connections.

 What other Star Wars TV shows are in the works?

+Star Wars: Clone Wars, an animated series that never got a final season, will return to conclude its story on Disney+.
+But LucasFilm also has two new, live-action television shows in the works for the streaming service.

-Diego Luna, who played Cassian Andor in Rogue One, has signed on to star in his own untitled series on Disney Plus about the character, set during the early years of the Rebellion.
+Diego Luna, who played Cassian Andor in Rogue One, has signed on to star in his own untitled series on Disney+ about the character, set during the early years of the Rebellion.

+Ewan McGregor revealed at D23 that he will star in a Obi-Wan Kenobi television series.
+McGregor, who played a young version of the Jedi master in the film prequels, Star Wars: Episodes I, II and III, has long dodged questions about returning as the iconic character.
+Disney has remained mum about the details of the series, but Kennedy said the show will begin filming in 2020.